MilaNLProc/mila-website-backend/content/authors/1_dirk_hovy/_index.md

 Dirk is interested in the interaction between language, society, and machine learning, or what language can tell us about society, and what computers can tell us about language.
 He is also interested in ethical questions of bias and algorithmic fairness in machine learning.

-He has authored over [100 articles on these topics](https://scholar.google.com/citations?user=7xluaTAAAAAJ&hl=it&oi=ao), including 3 best paper awards, and [two](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3) [textbooks](https://www.cambridge.org/core/elements/abs/text-analysis-in-python-for-social-scientists/54B82AEA3FB586919A2265E6799ACB11) on NLP in Python.
+He has authored over [150 articles on these topics](https://scholar.google.com/citations?user=7xluaTAAAAAJ&hl=it&oi=ao), including 3 best and one outstanding paper awards, and published [two](https://www.cambridge.org/core/elements/text-analysis-in-python-for-social-scientists/BFAB0A3604C7E29F6198EA2F7941DFF3) [textbooks](https://www.cambridge.org/core/elements/abs/text-analysis-in-python-for-social-scientists/54B82AEA3FB586919A2265E6799ACB11) on NLP in Python for social scientists.

 Dirk has co-founded and organized several workshops (on [computational social science](https://sites.google.com/site/nlpandcss/), and [ethics in NLP](http://ethicsinnlp.com/)), and was a local organizer for the EMNLP 2017 conference.
 He was awarded an ERC Starting Grant project 2020 for research on demographic bias in NLP.

-Outside of work, Dirk enjoys cooking, running, and leather-crafting.
+Outside of work, Dirk enjoys cooking, leather-crafting, and picking up heavy things just to put them back down.